How We Got Here

 As a Florida Supreme Court Certified Family Mediator and Parent Coordinator, Ms. Day is an expert at finding solutions outside of the courtroom for families experiencing separation, divorce and co-parenting issues across the Broward and Palm Beach County.
 As a partner for the Center for Rational Solutions, Ms. Day merges her experience as a Behavioral Health Consultant with that of family mediation and Pro Se Divorce which are the essential elements in guiding families to a peaceful resolve.

 “Many parents experiencing divorce become so consumed with their own feelings that they may forget how the process affects the children.
-While the end goal for parents is to achieve an agreeable dissolve of the marriage, their relationship continues as a co-parenting team long after the divorce.
+While the ultimate goal for parents is to achieve an agreeable end of their marriage, their relationship continues as a co-parenting team long after the divorce.
 Working with couples to design a co-parenting partnership creates a healthy reconstructed family that really helps the kids deal with all the changes that divorce brings about”.

-Ms. Day has a profound level of experience in the field of mediation and the Pro Se process as she has been successfully co-parenting for the last 12 years and is deeply passionate about family conflict resolutions that produce a healthy outcome in the best interest of the children.
+Ms. Day has a profound level of experience in the field of mediation and the Pro Se process and has been successfully co-parenting for the last 14 years.
+She is deeply passionate about family conflict resolutions that produce a healthy outcome in the best interest of the children.

 She brings a wealth of knowledge and experience to CRS.
 During her more than 25 years leading multiple divisions of the Florida Department of Children and Families and other family-oriented organizations, Lori implemented numerous changes that improved the lives of children and families living in Palm Beach and Broward counties.